 - Plan for and teach bell to bell.
-Students should be engaged soon after the class begins and throughout the entirety of the period. - → Explicitly teach an entry routine for yourself (attendance, housekeeping) and for students (getting supplies, turning in work, etc.). - → Use a "Do Now" to immediately engage students, review past material and preview new material. - Set up choices for students when finished with work such as going to a station for supplemental work, helping peers, choosing a book, or earning extra credit. - Schedule in "brain breaks" for students to recharge and maximize their learning.
+Students should be engaged soon after the class begins and throughout the entirety of the period. - → Explicitly teach an entry routine for yourself (attendance, housekeeping) and for students (getting supplies, turning in work, etc.). - → Use a "Do Now" to immediately engage students, review past material, and preview new material. - Create explicit procedures that help students know how to support and complete classroom tasks, such as passing out papers or moving between groups.
+Post these procedures in the classroom. - Plan transitions between activities ahead of time so that they are seamless and efficient. - Set up a visible signal/timer on a projector or smart board to indicate transition to the next activity. - Keep a consistent schedule that is posted in the classroom.

-PLAN MEANINGFUL AND VALID ASSESSMENTS to ensure you reteach skills and content that are not mastered by students and teach new skills and content for students who have mastered the material.
+PLAN MEANINGFUL AND VALID ASSESSMENTS to ensure you reteach skills/content that students have not mastered and teach new skills/content for students who have reached academic goals.